DataBooth/duckdb-utils/docs/python-api.rst

 Upserting allows you to insert records if they do not exist and update them if they DO exist, based on matching against their primary key.

-For example, given the dogs database you could upsert the record for Cleo like so:
+For example, given the cats database you could upsert the record for Emme like so:

 .. code-block:: python

-    db["dogs"].upsert({
+    db["cats"].upsert({
         "id": 1,
-        "name": "Cleo",
+        "name": "Emme",
-        "twitter": "cleopaws",
+        "twitter": "emmepaws",
         "age": 4,
         "is_good_dog": True,
     }, pk="id", column_order=("id", "twitter", "name"))